 We have covered HAproxy in extensive details in our tutorial page, MySQL Load Balancing with HAproxy.

 6. Failover with ClusterControl

 In order to keep your replication setup stable and running, it is important for the system to be resilient to failures.
 Failures are caused by either software bugs, configuration problems or hardware issues, and can happen at any time.
 In case a server goes down, ClusterControl will raise an alarm about the degraded setup and you will be notified via email or pager.
-Failover (promotion of a slave to master) can be performed via ClusterControl, and the admin need to decide which slave to promote.
+Failover (promotion of a slave to master) can be performed via ClusterControl automatically or manually.
 Usually it will be the slave that has the most up-to-date data.
 For automatic failover, it is possible for the admin to blacklist servers that should not be promoted as masters, or have a whitelist of servers that can be promoted.